bnuzhouwei/equi-docker/README.md

 mkdir /usr/equi/tmp
 python /usr/equi/script/setup.py
 ```

-> If you are using Ubuntu Server 14.04 LTS X64, you should install git, docker-ce, docker-compose manually.

 * Third, Create an app whose web server and database server are both hosted in docker: